gardener/gardener/docs/concepts/resource-manager.md

       ```

       This enforces that the (multiple) pods are scheduled across zones.
-      It circumvents a known limitation in Kubernetes for clusters < 1.26 (ref [kubernetes/kubernetes#109364](https://github.com/kubernetes/kubernetes/issues/109364).
-      In case the number of replicas is larger than twice the number of zones, then the `maxSkew=2` for the second spread constraints.
       The `minDomains` calculation is based on whatever value is lower - (maximum) replicas or number of zones.
 This is the number of minimum domains required to schedule pods in a highly available manner.

    Independent on the number of zones, when one of the following conditions is true, then the field `whenUnsatisfiable` is set to `DoNotSchedule` for the constraint with `topologyKey=kubernetes.io/hostname` (which enforces the node-spread):